jackdobinson/aopp_obs_toolchain/USAGE.md

 * `--strategy`
   - `ssa` (DEFAULT)
     + Uses singular spectrum analysis (SSA) to determine how likely a pixel is to belong to an artifact
+* `--ssa.w_shape`
+  - Shape of the window used for the `ssa` strategy (default : 10)
+* `--ssa.start`
+  - First SSA component to be included in artifact detection calc.
+Negative numbers are fractions of range
+* `--ssa.stop`
+  - Last SSA component to be included in artifact detection calc.
+Negative numbers are fractions of range

 #### Examples ####